maswebber/textTranslateAdonis/README.md

 # Welcome to TextToTranslate

 This app for Topcoder challenge making translation app.
-This app using Adonis JS, Bootstrap 5, and Axios
+This app using Node JS with Adonis JS, Bootstrap 5, and Axios

 # Commands